The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   ]
   92. What are the challenges of the _human feedback_ in RLHF?
   #answer-box[
-    - Biases of human evaluators.
+    - *Biases of human evaluators*:
+      - Studies found that ChatGPT became politically biased after RLHF
-    - Good oversight is difficult.
+    - *Good oversight is difficult*:
+      - Evaluators are paid per example and may make mistakes given time constraints
+      - Poor feedback when evaluating difficult tasks
+    - *Data Quality*:
-    - Data Quality: Cost/Quality trade-off.
+      - Cost/Quality tradeoff
-    - Tradeoff between richness and efficiency of feedback types ]
+    - *Tradeoff between richness and efficiency of feedback types*:
+      - Comparison-based feedback, scalar feedback, correction feedback, language feedback, … ]
   93. What are the challenges of the _reward model_ in RLHF?
   #answer-box[